-- Full tuition scholarships are described as those that are intended to pay full tuition.
+- 3. Full tuition scholarships are those that are intended to pay full tuition.
 These scholarships are paid equally over the fall and spring terms only.
-For SCALE[TM] students, funds are paid equally over their terms/periods. - a.
-Day program students: No part of the scholarship may be used to pay for any summer courses, Winter Intersession or summer abroad, whether offered by Southwestern or another law school.
-In addition, this scholarship cannot be used to pay any fees. - b.
-Part-time program students: The scholarship may be used to pay for summer courses (up to 8 units total) offered on-campus (including externships) but not for any summer abroad courses, whether they are offered by Southwestern or another law school.
-The scholarship may not be used to pay for Winter Intersession. - c.
-SCALE[TM] students: The scholarship will pay for all terms/periods EXCLUDING Winter Intersession or any summer abroad courses, whether they are offered by Southwestern or another law school. - 4.
-The scholarship that pays full tuition will only be paid for the number of terms normally required to attain a JD degree. - a.
-For example, an eligible Day program student would be paid the full flat rate tuition for six (6) semesters, half in fall and half in the spring. - b.
-SCALE[TM] students entering the 2.5 program are allowed to have their scholarship extend to the extra fall semester. - c.
-This scholarship is only paid for fall/spring terms (or Scale periods) when the student is in attendance at Southwestern.
-If a student finishes the program early, any future scholarship funds are forfeited. - d.
-The scholarship may not be used to pay for any summer courses, Winter Intersession or summer abroad (the January Intersession is included with spring tuition), except as noted in item #3b.
+For SCALE students, funds are paid equally over their program terms, known as periods.
+The Scholarship cannot be used to pay fees. - a.
+Day program students: No part of the Scholarship may be used to pay for any summer courses or summer abroad, whether offered by Southwestern or another law school. - b.
+Part-time program students: The Scholarship may be used to pay for up to 8 units of on-campus coursework, including externship units.
+It may not be used to pay for any summer abroad courses, whether they are offered by Southwestern or another law school. - c.
+SCALE program students: The Scholarship will pay for all periods, including the summer period and any externship units, but not for any summer abroad courses, whether they are offered by Southwestern or another law school. - 4.
+A full tuition Scholarship will only be paid for the number of terms normally required to attain a J.D. degree from Southwestern. - a.
+Day program student would be paid the full flat rate tuition for six (6) semesters, half in fall and half in the spring. - b.
+Part-time program students would be paid the full flat rate tuition for eight (8) semesters, half in the fall and half in the spring, in addition to the eight (8) units for the summer session(s) as noted in item 3b. - c.
+SCALE program students would be paid the full flat rate tuition for eight (8) periods, including the summer session as noted in item 3c.
+EXCEPTION: SCALE students entering the 2.5 program are allowed to have their scholarship extend to the extra fall semester, for a total of nine (9) periods. - d.
+This scholarship is only paid for fall/spring terms (or SCALE periods) when the student is in attendance at Southwestern.
+If a student finishes the program early, any future scholarship funds are forfeited. - e.
+The scholarship may not be used to pay for any summer courses or summer abroad, except as noted in items #3b and 3c.